Vision

 Outputs

-• Board decisions are effectively executed.
-Semi-annual program reports and quarterly financial reports are received from management.
+• Semi-annual program reports and quarterly financial reports are received from management.

 • An annual external audit is conducted, with no significant concerns reported.

-• Annual member meetings are conducted.
-Members receive semi-annual updates.
+• Members receive semi-annual updates.

 • Administrative costs to support programming are 10% or less.